hyperia-sk/highlight-ception/README.md

 ## Requirements

-VisualCeption needs the following components to run:
+HighlightCeption needs the following components to run:

 - Codeception HighlightCeption is a module for **Codeception**.
 It will need a running version of this tool.
 - **WebDriver module** This tool only works with the webdriver module in Codeception at the moment.